 Mandatory Senior Checks

-Seniors are required to complete a senior check at least two semesters before graduation, after they have earned about 80 credits (approximately the end of junior/early senior year).
-The ideal timing of senior checks is about a year before you expect to graduate.
-The later you complete a senior check in your senior year, the less opportunities are available to identify and solve any issues that might arise.
+A senior check should be completed when you reach 80 credits or you are about two semesters before you plan to graduate.
+The later you complete a senior check in your senior year, the less opportunities are available to identify and/or solve any issues that might arise.

-This survey (Approximately 15-20 minutes) collects relevant diploma/commencement information necessary for your degree and helps us to better evaluate and improve the College.
+This survey (Approximately 10-15 minutes) collects relevant diploma/commencement information necessary for your degree and helps us to evaluate and improve the college.
 You must complete the entire online survey (some questions are optional).

 Please notify us of future changes to your information by emailing firstname.lastname@example.org.

-Note: There is one open ended question that asks about your activities since entering Niagara University (university and community activities, honors, awards, clubs and organizations, leadership positions, research collaborations, etc.).
-This list is reviewed for certain awards at graduation.
-If you wish you can jot down some ideas ahead of time or have a copy of your resume available when answering that question.
-Alternatively, you can bring in a list/resume, when you have your senior check meeting or email any updates to email@example.com.
+Note: One open-ended question asks about your activities since entering Niagara University (university and community activities, honors, awards, clubs and organizations, leadership positions, research collaborations, etc.).
+This is reviewed for certain awards at graduation.
+If you wish, you can jot down ideas ahead of time or cut and paste info from your resume.
+Alternatively, you can bring in a list/resume, when you have your senior check appointments or email any updates to email@example.com.

-Once you have completed the survey, contact us to schedule a Senior Check meeting where you will complete the senior check contract.
-The proactive contract is a formal review of your completed coursework and official degree requirements where we can answer questions, identify your remaining requirements, possible minors, possibilities for graduate courses, etc...
+At the senior check appointment, you will sit down one on one to review your curriculum.
+The proactive contract is a formal review of your completed coursework and official degree requirements where we can answer questions, identify your remaining requirements, possible minors, possibilities for graduate courses, etc. The format is similar, but more formal than the student checks we offer every semester.
 To schedule an appointment:

 - Call 716.286.8060

 - Stop by the Dean’s Office (Dunleavy 315)